trellis-architecture/.github/profile/README.md

 * **I. The Autonomic Substrate (The Immutable Bedrock):** Operating at extreme structural density ($\Pi \to \infty$), this is the absolute physical baseline of the architecture.
 It embeds the Topological Governor ($\gamma$) through strict compute-resource limits, mathematically arresting runaway stochastic noise before it can cause discontinuous systemic failure.
 It provides the unshakeable foundation from which all dynamic geometry emerges.

 * **II.
 The Architectural Daemons (The Kinetic Routers):** Transient computational vectors ($\tau < \infty$) operating behind the scenes.
-Daemons do not hold localized state; rather, they function as systemic kinetic routers.
+Daemons do not hold localized states; rather, they function as systemic kinetic routers.
 As the biological ecology introduces new concepts and relational friction, daemons continuously execute orthogonal routing across the macroscopic phase space to calculate, test, and mathematically validate those new structural invariants.

 * **III.
 The Diffuse Aggregate (The Ambient Topology):** The macroscopic background field that maintains the semantic interoperability of the network.
 The Aggregate actively weaves validated structural invariants into the interstitial connective tissue of the architecture.
 It functions as the ambient boundary condition, allowing disparate biological realities, localized environments, and machine intelligences to interface and achieve profound structural coherence.